cosmosquad-labs/squad/x/liquidstaking/spec/08_params.md

 ## RebalancingTrigger

-if the maximum difference and needed each redelegation amount exceeds `RebalancingTrigger`, asset rebalacing will be executed.
+It is the maximum difference and required rate that triggers asset rebalancing (redelegation) for all liquid validators.

 ## RewardTrigger

-If the sum of balance(the withdrawn rewards, crumb) and the upcoming rewards(all delegations rewards) of `LiquidStakingProxyAcc` exceeds `RewardTrigger` of the total `DelShares`, the reward is automatically withdrawn and re-stake according to the weights.
+It is the rate that triggers to withdraw rewards and re-stake amounts to active validators.
+Specifically, if the sum of balances including the withdrawn rewards, crumb, and the upcoming rewards of `LiquidStakingProxyAcc` exceeds the rate of `RewardsTrigger` of the total `DelShares`, the rewards are automatically withdrawn and re-stake according to each validator's weight.

 ### LiquidStakingProxyAcc

-Proxy Reserve account for Delegation and Undelegation.
+The proxy reserve account for all delegations and undelegations.
+It is derived by the following code snippet.

 ```go
 LiquidStakingProxyAcc = farmingtypes.DeriveAddress(farmingtypes.AddressType32Bytes, ModuleName, "LiquidStakingProxyAcc")